 Well, their whole composition centers around a medallion in the middle, which may be abstract, geometric, or floral.
 Whatever the case, it's the first thing that catches the eye and the part that ties the whole design together.

 The background of the medallion motif may vary, which is why these types of rugs are easy to fit in any room.
 For instance, some medallions contrast with a plain, simple field that brings out their colors and accents.
-However, on other carpets, intricate patterns and ornate motifs surround the centerpiece.
+However, on other vintage carpets, intricate patterns and ornate motifs surround the centerpiece.
 That doesn't lessen the impact of a medallion rug, though, nor does it make it seem too crowded.
-A well-made oriental medallion rug will leave a powerful impression regardless of the background!
+A well-made handmade rug will leave a powerful impression regardless of the background!

 While most medallion rugs do have a centerpiece that stands out, some may not.
 Or rather, they do have a medallion, but instead of it taking a central position, it's a pattern that repeats across the whole carpet.
 Typically, these patterns represent highly stylized natural elements, plants, or animals.
 Rugs of this kind originate from Central Asia and Morocco, but they are also traditional to Native American people and other tribal cultures.